keithalewis/lac/README.md

 puts "Hello World!"
 ```
 will print `Hello World!` (without quotes) and a trailing newline.
-The function returns a integer value.
+The function returns an integer value.

 The token `puts` is looked
 up in the _dictionary_ and the corresponding function